KozGrachev/KozGrachev/README.md

 <h1 align="center"> Hey!
-Thanks for stopping by </h1>
+Thanks for stopping by 🙋‍♂️</h1>

-<h2> I'm Koz, a fullstack software engineer on a mission to make the web that little bit more fun</h2>
+<h2> I'm Koz, a fullstack software engineer on a mission to make the web that little bit more fun 👾🕹</h2>

 To me nothing is more motivating than designing an immaginative solution to a problem and nothing is more rewarding than seeing it through to the end.
 I am fiercely collaborative and a voracious consumer of music and coffee.

-- 💻 I’m currently making my web sequencer into a web based mini-DAW
+- 🎚🎛 I’m currently making my collaborative sequencer into a web based mini-DAW
-- 🌱 I’m currently learning Typescript and web animation with GSAP and Three.js
+- 🤓 I’m currently learning Typescript and web animation with GSAP and Three.js
 - 💬 Ask me about Web Sockets and the Web Audio API
-- 📫 How to reach me: kgrachev@gmail.com

-- ⚡ Fun fact: I'm learning to play the Jew's harp
+- ✉ Drop me a line on kgrachev@gmail.com
+-

+👨‍💻 Recently my favourite technologies have been:

 <div style="display:flex">
   <a style="margin:10px" href="ADDRESS_HERE" target="_blank"> <img src="./assets/typescript-plain.svg" alt="git" width="40" height="40"/> </a>